-Large Inboxes
+Large Inboxes Without Full Disk Access

-To avoid slowing down Apple Mail, SpamSieve will skip checking an inbox if it contains more than 5,000 messages.
+If you haven't granted SpamSieve Full Disk Access, to avoid slowing down Apple Mail, SpamSieve will skip checking an inbox if it contains more than 5,000 messages, and it will tell you in the Log window and in Settings • Apple Mail • Setup that it did this.
 Such mailboxes are shown in orange in the Select Mailboxes to Filter... sheet.
 If you have an inbox with more messages:

 - You can reduce the size of the inbox by moving some messages to the Archive mailbox or to another mailbox that you create, such as Inbox2.
-This is what we recommend because it will make checking the inbox faster and ensure that Mail doesn't slow down or freeze. - If there are fewer than 10,000 messages, you can select your inboxes in Filter spam messages in other mailboxes to tell SpamSieve that you want it to use this higher limit, understanding that depending on the speed of your Mac this may cause slowness or freezes in Mail. - If you have a very fast Mac and really know what you're doing, you can go to the esoteric preferences to raise the limits. - We're working on a new version of SpamSieve that will be able to filter large inboxes without slowing down Mail.
+This is what we recommend because it will make checking the inbox faster and ensure that Mail doesn't slow down or freeze. - If there are fewer than 10,000 messages, you can select your inboxes in Filter spam messages in other mailboxes to tell SpamSieve that you want it to use this higher limit, understanding that depending on the speed of your Mac this may cause slowness or freezes in Mail. - If you have a very fast Mac and really know what you're doing, you can go to the esoteric preferences to raise the limits.